zubanls/zuban-docs/README.md

-# Documentation for ZubanLS
+# Documentation for Zuban

 Hosted at https://docs.zubanls.com.

-You can find the issue tracker for ZubanLS here:
+You can find the issue tracker for Zuban here:

 https://github.com/zubanls/zubanls